LIMUNIMI/CitationIsNotCollaboration/slides/slides.md

 <div style="height: 5vh"></div>
 <small>
-top 10 artists for harmonic centrality in the graph of artists with a popularity of more than 60%
+top 10 artists for harmonic centrality in the graph of artists<br/>
+with a popularity of more than 60%
 </small>